mrwonko/lovespriter/readme.md

-SpriterLove - A Spriter implementation for Love2D
+LoveSpriter - A Spriter implementation for Love2D
 =================================================

 By Mr. Wonko